This post may contain affiliate links. Read the full disclosure here.

 There is an ever-growing archive of cheesecakes on my blog and I don’t plan to stop.
 You may remember my super popular Nutella cheesecake and this recipe for the best cheesecake.
 But personal favorites are Butterfinger cheesecake and cappuccino cheesecake.

 Today we’re visiting the decadent chocolate variety again.
-I’m trading Nutella for layer upon layer of chocolate.
+I’m trading Nutella for a triple chocolate cheesecake that’s LOADED with chocolate flavor.

 You are welcome.